drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 5: Isoflavones

-In this example the replacement of the phenolic hydroxyls yields a completely inactive molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-5-isoflavones-92892dc4'><i class='fa fa-play' aria-hidden='true'></i></button>In this example the replacement of the phenolic hydroxyls yields a completely inactive molecule.
 The two hydroxyl groups may be involved as hydrogen bond donors.
 Other factors including changes in the volume, the physico-chemical properties of the molecule such as the polar surface area, acidity, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/OH-example5.png){: loading=lazy }